deniscerri/ytdlnis/README.md

 - Material You interface
 - Theming options
 - Backup and restore features.
 (Almost everything can be backed up)
-- MVVM Architecture w/ AlarmManager
+- MVVM Architecture w/ WorkManager

 ## 📲 Screenshots